sylvaincom/github_tutorial/README.md

-# GitHub lab: Working with GitHub Desktop
+# GitHub lab: A basic introduction to GitHub and GitHub actions using GitHub Desktop

 > Forked from https://github.com/mathurinm/github-assignment, a project started by Mathurin Massias, Thomas Moreau, and Alexandre Gramfort.